 Doctoral Program (PhD)

-An accessible and affordable program designed to serve both the academy and the church.
+An accessible and fully-funded program designed to serve both the academy and the church.

 Vision and Mission